Think of introductions & conclusions as triangles.

 - Make your introduction and conclusion as concise as possible.
 Present your argument thoroughly, but don’t explain or dive too deeply into your topic yet.
 Your body paragraphs will do the work for you.
 This balance of being thorough, yet concise, can be the hardest to strike.
 Definitely write multiple drafts of your thesis statement.

 - Write a draft on a loose-leaf piece of paper.
 Draw the triangles and brainstorm sentences next to them.
 How can you get your words to flow in a way that represents your introductory and conclusion paragraphs as triangles?
-In this draft, also brainstorm the best, most logical way to organize your body paragraphs.

 Now you should know how to write your own perfect introduction and conclusion paragraphs!
 Aim to leave your teachers stunned at how much effort you put into analyzing the text or film.